SteamAchievementNotifier/SteamAchievementNotifier/README.md

 - Adam C. for ongoing support and guidance.
 - Windos for creating BurntToast Notifications.
 - Steam for allowing me to use their extensive Web API for this project.
+- Adam The Automator (https://adamtheautomator.com/) - "systray.ps1" was modified using the script from this article: https://adamtheautomator.com/powershell-form/